 Jurisdiction Constraint/Note Reason Ireland Winter transmission ratings are in place.
 Seasonal.
 Northern Ireland Winter transmission ratings are in place.
 Seasonal.
 Ireland One of the following units are must run for security of supply, when available: MP1, MP2, MP3.
+Please Note: Due to technical reasons the preferred unit will be MP3 when available.
 Security of Supply Ireland In order to ensure HRSG reliability, AD2 is not to be cycled once on.
-Security of Supply Ireland Update to S_NBMIN_ROImin Constraint Group: Minimum number of units reduced to 4.
-(Results in minimum number of units All Island reduced to 7) Minimum 7 Units Trial Reduced minimum number of units required in IE, system conditions permitting.
+Security of Supply Ireland Update to S_NBMIN_ROImin Constraint Group: Minimum 7 Units Trial Minimum number of units reduced to 4.
+(Results in minimum number of units All Island reduced to 7) Reduced minimum number of units required in IE, system conditions permitting.
 Ireland When operating at 7 units All Island, synchronous condenser MP5 is must run.
 This will be kept under review during the trial.
 Minimum 7 Units Trial Ireland Synchronous condenser MP5 is must run when available and when MP2 is not scheduled on.
 Assessment of new technology.
 Northern Ireland Update to System Wide Transmission Constraint Group System Stability (S_NBMIN_MINNI3) Minimum 1 at all times C30 Limit Type: N: >= Security of Supply